-Highly desirable: A2 Art (which provides a better preparation for the course than subjects such as Design Technology or Technical Graphics); Mathematics or Physics, ideally to A2 level.
+Highly desirable: A-level Art (which provides a better preparation for the course than subjects such as Design Technology or Technical Graphics); A-level Mathematics or Physics.

 Useful: History/History of Art.
 Any subject which demonstrates your ability to write and to construct a well-reasoned argument.

 Our standard conditional offer will be A*AA at A-level.